jeremysinger/h2lanl/intro.md

 (message "hello world")
 ```

 in Emacs LISP.
-'That's a simple printf statement with a
+'That's a simple `printf` statement with a
 string literal.'
 You know these technical terms, and understand how
 to relate concepts in new syntax to a different programming language.
+You have a go at parsing program fragments in the new language, in your head.

 ## Principles

-Do you see what I did in the paragraph above?
+Do you see what I did in the discussion above?
 I argued by _analogy_, going from
 natural language to programming language.
 We'll do quite a bit of this reasoning
 by analogy in this book.
 Here's another example ... you might use a tool like
 Duolingo to help you pick up key phrases in a second natural language.
 Or you